MarkSandell/github-slideshow/_posts/0000-01-02-MarkSandell.md

 layout: slide
 title: "Welcome to Mark Sandell's slide!"
 ---
-This is Mark Sandell's Slide
+This is my awesome slide
 Use the left arrow to go back!